-1. Hold a valid Oregon Secondary Teaching license and/or the appropriate endorsements.
+1. Holds a valid TSPC issued Oregon Teaching license with the appropriate endorsements in Physical Education.

-4. Possess and apply knowledge of effective behavior management methods.
+4. Possesses and effectively applies knowledge of effective behavior management methods.

-5. Possess functional computer literacy, knowledge of word processing and an understanding of how computers can assist instruction.
+5. Possesses functional computer literacy and knowledge of how computers can assist instruction.

 7. Ability to communicate verbally and in writing fluently in English.